oswaldo/pick-next/README.md

 Clone this repository and change the values defined at the beginning of the script to match your needs.

 Then, run the script with `./picknext.sc` and it will print the selected people.

+## Why the code looks kind of funny?

+It was written mainly to experiment with GitHub Copilot in a super simple self contained problem, to get a feeling of the interference between documentation and generated code.